ldalrymple1/JavaScript30-1/readme.md

 Visually this looked great.
 Would have preferred to do more JavaScript in this one but at least I learnt some more CSS tricks.

 ## Day 6 - Type Ahead
+Felt weird going back to fetch having used axios for so long.
+It was also good to go over JavaScript's use of promises.
+This challenge was especially useful given that I have recently been given a code test where the user has to highlight text and store it somewhere so this has given me some more ideas 🤠.